-Net Loss per Share-Under the provisions of ASC 260, "Earnings Per Share," basic loss per common share is computed by dividing net loss available to common shareholders by the weighted average number of shares of common stock outstanding for the periods presented.
+Net Loss per Share - Under the provisions of ASC 260, "Earnings Per Share," basic loss per common share is computed by dividing net loss available to common shareholders by the weighted average number of shares of common stock outstanding for the periods presented.
 Diluted net loss per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock or resulted in the issuance of common stock that would then share in the income of the Company, subject to anti-dilution limitations.
 The common stock equivalents have not been included as they are anti-dilutive.
-As of September 30, 2015, there were options outstanding for the purchase of 57,407 common shares, warrants for the purchase of 899,750 common shares, 11,667 shares of our common stock issuable upon the conversion of Series A Convertible Preferred Stock, up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the conversion of \$109,000 in convertible promissory notes which could potentially dilute future earnings per share.
-As of September 30, 2014, there were options outstanding for the purchase of 87,333 common shares, warrants for the purchase of 857,083 common shares and up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the conversion of \$166,500 in convertible promissory notes which could potentially dilute future earnings per share.
+As of September 30, 2015, there were options outstanding for the purchase of 57,407 common shares, warrants for the purchase of 899,750 common shares, 11,667 shares of our common stock issuable upon the conversion of Series A Convertible Preferred Stock, up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the conversion of \$109,000 in convertible promissory notes which could potentially dilute future earnings per share of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the convertible promissory notes which could potentially dilute future earnings per share of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the convertible promissory notes which could potentially dilute future earnings per share of our common stock issuable upon the exercise of placement agent warrants and an unknown number of shares related to the convertible promissory notes which could potentially dilute future earnings per share.
+As of September 30, 2014, there were options outstanding for the purchase of 87,333 common shares, warrants for the purchase of 857,083 common shares and up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants and a